unicode-org/message-format-wg/spec/registry.md

 > [!NOTE]
 > Implementations are not required to implement this exactly as written.
 > However, the observed behavior must be consistent with what is described here.

+> [!IMPORTANT]
+> The binary representation of floating point numbers is not always exact.
+> Users should avoid using keys with fractional values,
+> as their behavior may vary between implementations.

 #### Rule Selection